 Telescope: Explore Scientific ED80 Triplet Apo

 Large objects like M31 benefit from the wide field of view provided by a small refractor.
-Using the ED80 at 480mm, the galaxy fills the frame perfectly, with a little room to spare.
-I also used a field flattener/reducer to widen the view even further.
+Using the Explore Scientific ED80 at 480mm, the galaxy fills the frame perfectly, with a little room to spare.
+I also used a William Optics field flattener/reducer to widen the view even further.

 The Benefits of Dark Skies

-Add in the sound of the crickets and the fresh smell of the countryside air, and you’ve got a real chance at making some memories.
-Being outside and experiencing the transition of duck to nightfall is unforgettable.
+Being outside and experiencing the transition from dusk to nightfall is unforgettable.
 This aspect of the hobby is one of the many magical moments I did not realize I would experience when I got started.